A lightning rod is a metal rod or wire fixed to an exposed part of a building or other tall structure to divert lightning harmlessly into the ground.

 There is no good reason why lightning rods (and the associated assembly consisting of a connection to earth and a ground rod) are not routinely added to houses. … However, most high buildings and other structures do have some kind of lightning protection system incorporated into them.

 If lightning hits the structure, it will preferentially strike the rod and be conducted to ground through a wire, instead of passing through the structure, where it could start a fire or cause electrocution.
 Lightning rods are also called finials, air terminals, or strike termination devices.

 Myth: Lightning rods attract lightning.

 Fact: Definitely not!
 A lightning protection system simply intercepts a lightning strike and provides a path to ground for discharging the dangerous electricity.

-The purpose of lightning rods is often quite misunderstood.
-There is a popular believe that lightning rods “attract” lightning which is not really the case at all.
-It is better explained by saying that lightning rods provide a low-resistance path to a ground that can be used to conduct the very powerful electrical currents caused when lightning strikes.
+The purpose of lightning rods is often misunderstood.
+Many people believe that lightning rods “attract” lightning.
+It is better stated to say that lightning rods provide a low-resistance path to ground that can be used to conduct the enormous electrical currents when lightning strikes occur.